This Notice describes how medical information about you may be used and released and how you can get this information. Please read it carefully.

 You have the right to request that we not disclose to your health plan health information or services for which you paid out of pocket before the performance of those services.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the material is needed for emergency treatment.
-To request restrictions, submit a Restriction of Information Agreement Form to an employee at your GHS point of admission or registration.
+To request restrictions, obtain a Restriction of Information Agreement Form from an employee at your Prisma Health point of admission or registration.
 Note (1) what you want to limit; (2) if you want to limit use, release or both; and (3) to whom the limits should apply, for example, disclosures to your family.
 Submit the form to the Release of Medical Information Office at the Medical Records address on the back cover of this Notice.
 We will respond to your request in writing within 30 days.

 Request Confidential Communications